 Unlike the photovoltaic solar installations connected to the network, it is necessary to provide an energy accumulation system to be able to use it in those hours that the photovoltaic panels do not generate electricity because they do not receive radiation.
 Installations connected to the network do not have this drawback since the surplus of energy can be supplied to the power grid generated and supplied with it when necessary.

 What Elements Make Up a Photovoltaic Solar Installation Isolated from the Power Grid?

 In addition to the common elements of photovoltaic solar installations there are a number of elements that are completely necessary for the operation of this type of installations:

 The electric energy accumulators, which are responsible for storing the energy generated by the photovoltaic panels at times of low consumption so that they can be used at times of energy demand.
-Generally these are batteries, although there are some installations where solar energy is mixed with hydraulic energy and the energy generated in the solar panels is used to drive a pump and raise water at a certain height.
+Generally these are batteries, although there are some installations where solar energy is mixed with hydropower and the energy generated in the solar panels is used to drive a pump and raise water at a certain height.
 Water at a certain height has potential energy that can be converted back into electrical energy by operating the turbines.

 Charge regulators are responsible for both the charging process and the discharge of the accumulators (in this case the batteries), are always within the correct operating conditions.

 The inverters are responsible for converting the energy in the form of direct current that is obtained in the solar panel to alternating current.
 Because the photovoltaic solar panelsgenerate electricity in direct current and that the majority of electrical appliances that we are going to use require that the current input be in alternating current we will need to convert the generated direct current into alternating current.